robenkleene/robenkleene.github.io/_posts/2021-05-16-codespaces.md

 * * *

+[^mac_pro_is_still_relevant]: The continued relevance of the [Mac Pro](https://www.apple.com/mac-pro/) is an example of how relevant powerful, on premises, hardware still is.

 [^codespaces_is_in_beta]: Since Codespaces is still in [beta](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta), we're not going to spend any time reviewing bugs or incomplete features, which might be fixed before release.
 This piece is about the full promise of Codespaces and remote development when it's finished.

-[^idea_as_old_as_time]: Of course remote computing isn't a new idea, it's one of the [oldest](https://en.wikipedia.org/wiki/Time-sharing) ideas in all of computing.

-[^mac_pro_is_still_relevant]: The continued relevance of the [Mac Pro](https://www.apple.com/mac-pro/) is an example of how relevant powerful, on premises, hardware still is.

 [^instance_types_coming]: Setting an instance type will also [come to GitHub Codespaces](https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces/about-billing-for-codespaces):